Ways to Make Your Next Walt Disney World Vacation Romantic

 - A personal photographer to capture the moment

-Last time I checked, the cost was $300 plus tax and tip.
-Call (407) 824-4477 or email email@example.com at least 7 days in advance to schedule a proposal using the engagement package at Cinderella’s Royal Table.
-I recommend calling even earlier because it can take them quite a while to get back to you!
+Last time we checked, the cost was $300 plus tax and tip.
+Call (407) 824-4477 or email firstname.lastname@example.org at least 7 days in advance to schedule a proposal using the engagement package at Cinderella’s Royal Table.
+We recommend calling even earlier because it can take them quite a while to get back to you!

 The Grand Floridian will create a private dining experience for couples, with views of the fireworks and a personal butler to attend to all your needs.
 The dinners usually take place outside in the alcove area overlooking the Seven Seas Lagoon, and dessert is timed to coincide with the Wishes fireworks at Magic Kingdom.